guidoism/escape/inspiration/jonesforth.md

         push %eax               // ignore overflow
         NEXT

-In this FORTH, only /MOD is primitive.
-Later we will define the / and MOD words in terms of the primitive /MOD.
+In this FORTH, only `/MOD` is primitive.
+Later we will define the `/` and `MOD` words in terms of the primitive `/MOD`.
 The design of the i386 assembly instruction idiv which leaves both quotient and remainder makes this the obvious choice.

         defcode "/MOD",4,,DIVMOD